Champs-Elysees (Avenue des Champs-Élysées)

 This tree-lined street is chock-a-block full, from end-to-end with shops and cafes.
 While the Champs-Elysees can be bit touristy, this 2 miles (3km) is still one of the most famous streets in the world where you’ll find national and international companies with shops to showcase and sell their products.

-To enjoy the whole street, I recommend walking along one side of the Champs- Elysees up toward the Arc de Triomphe and walking back down the other side of the street toward the Tuileries Garden.
+To enjoy the whole street, we recommend walking along one side of the Champs- Elysees up toward the Arc de Triomphe and walking back down the other side of the road toward the Tuileries Garden.

 Along the Champs-Elysees also visit: